 Top things to do in the Shuswap Lake area

 The most popular time to visit the Shuswap Lake area is during the warm summer months.
-It’s a great time to explore all that the region has to offer.
-Many families make it an annual tradition to spend time at the lake to cool off and reconnect.
+It’s a great time to explore all the region offers.
+Many families make it an annual tradition to spend time at the lake, cooling off and reconnecting.

-There are plenty of water sports activities and rentals are available for boats, canoes, kayaks, Seadoos, and paddleboards.
+There are plenty of water sports activities, and boats, canoes, kayaks, Seadoos, and paddleboards can be rented.

 Here are a few favourite summer activities in and around the Shuswap Lake region.